ToolJet/ToolJet/docs/docs/data-sources/grpc.md

 ### Connect the gRPC datasource

-ToolJet requires the following to connect to Amazon SES:
+ToolJet requires the following to connect to gRPC servers:

 - **Server URL**
 - **Authentication type** (None, Basic, Bearer, and API key)